Alwaysproblem/newbiesRL/README.md

 ## Run

+This project does not provide the trained Deep Reinforcement Learning model weight.

-You can run the code under conda environment by
+You can start training model under conda environment by

 ```bash
 (rltorch) > python -m <project name>.main